bokhary3/SwiftyOptional/README.md

 ## Using
-SwiftyOtional will help you when using optional and have to work with ?? to get wrapped value, As example,  rather than to get first item in optional arrays like that:
+SwiftyOtional will help you when using optional and have to work with ?? to get wrapped value, As example,  rather than to get first item in optional array like that:

 ```swift
 // Array